raw-brt/open-maker/README.md

 The opt-in form is optimized to be used with Mailchimp.
 You can see where to put your email list path with a comment in the index.hbs file.

 Also, the subscribe button that you can see in the navbar is designed to redirect to a newsletter page.
-This way, you can develop whatt's in for your subscribers and increase the probability of getting them onboard.
+This way, you can develop what's in for your subscribers and increase the probability of getting them onboard.

 You can see a demo of the theme at [makersway.io](https://makersway.io).